singlebrook/sb_wysiwyg/readme.md

 The default template is overridden to allow larger images to show and to use the experimental box / icon display of files rather than the list.

-# Font icons module

-Used on the Pathways site, the font icons module (a socialfield sub module) loads fonts and css for icons from fontello.com.
-If used, this feature will load the css into the editor so the font icons appear.
-Consider this an example of how to load custom css from a library or contrib module into the editor.

 # Contribution

 Bug reports, improvements, and additions are welcome via pull request!